renovate-bot/zw/docs/guides/04_commands.md

 To update all in parallel (up to 40 at the time) `zi update -p 40`

 If you wish to update only a single plugin/snippet instead issue `zi update NAME_OF_PLUGIN`.

 A list of commits will be shown if any.

 Some plugins require performing an action each time they're updated.

 One way you can do this is by using the `atpull` ice modifier.

 For example, writing `zi ice atpull'./configure'` before loading a plugin will execute `./configure` after a successful update.

-Refer to [Ice Modifiers](/search/?q=ice-modifiers) for more information.
+Refer to [Ice Modifiers][1] for more information.

 The ice modifiers for any plugin or snippet are stored in their directory in a `._zi` subdirectory, hence the plugin doesn't have to be loaded to be correctly updated.

 There's one other file created there, `.zi_lstupd` – it holds the log of the new commits pulled-in in the last update.

-## Calling `compinit` without turbo mode {#calling-compinit-without-turbo-mode}
+## Calling `compinit` without turbo mode

 With no Turbo mode in use, compinit can be called normally, i.e.: as `autoload compinit; compinit`.

 This should be done after loading of all plugins and before possibly calling `zi cdreplay`.

 The `cdreplay` subcommand is provided to re-play all caught `compdef` calls.

 The `compdef` calls are used to define a completion for a command.
 For example, `compdef _git git` defines that the `git` command should be completed by a `_git` function.

 The `compdef` function is provided by `compinit` call.

 As it should be called later, after loading all of the plugins, ZI provides its own `compdef` function that catches (i.e.: records in an array) the arguments of the call, so that the loaded plugins can freely call `compdef`.

 Then, the `cdreplay` (compdef-replay) can be used, after `compinit` will be called (and the original `compdef` function will become available), to execute all detected `compdef` calls.

 To summarize:

 ```shell title="~/.zshrc"
 source ~/.zi/bin/zi.zsh